What Is Home on Probation (HOP) in a Juvenile Case?

 Being sent to DDJ is basically prison for juveniles.
 The sentence can be as short as a year and as long as seven years.
 When the client is released from DDJ, they are placed on parole just like an adult released from prison.
 Parole can last up to age 26.

-In short, HOP is relatively light form of punishment and a great alternative to being in custody.
+In short, HOP is a relatively light form of punishment and a great alternative to being in custody.

 For more information about the issues in this article, click on the following articles: